-In order to support this style of filter the container must support the following requirement.
-When a filter invokes the doFilter method on the container's filter chain implementation, the container must ensure that the request and response object that it passes to the next entity in the filter chain, or to the target web resource if the filter was the last in the chain, is the same object that was passed into the doFilter method by the calling filter.
+In order to support this style of filter the container must support the following requirements:

+- When a filter invokes the doFilter method on the container's filter chain implementation, the container must ensure that the request and response objects that it passes to the next entity in the filter chain, or to the target web resource if the filter was the last in the chain, is the same object that was passed into the doFilter method by the calling filter. - When a filter or servlet calls RequestDispatcher.forward or RequestDispatcher.include, then the request and response objects seen by the called filter(s) and/or servlet must either: be the same wrapper objects that were passed; or wrappers of the objects that were passed.